New York Gambling

 A bill that would expand sports betting to mobile devices was introduced to the state legislature in 2020.
 Sports bettors must be at least 18 years of age at casinos that do not serve alcohol and 21 at ones that do.
 The tax rate on sports betting is 8.5 percent.

-Poker in New York
+New York Poker

 Live poker is legal at the state’s commercial and tribal casinos.
 There are 10 poker rooms in New York.
 All are upstate.
 Legal games include the typical mix of cash games and tournaments, including Texas Hold’em, Omaha and Seven Card Stud.